hugomos/hugomos/README.md

 - 👨‍💻 All of my projects are available in my [Portfolio](https://vitor0sant0s.vercel.app)

-- 💬 Ask me about **Pythton, JavaScript and Design Patterns** if you feel like it
+- 💬 Ask me about **Python, JavaScript and Design Patterns** if you feel like it

 <br><br>